mlhartme/stool/DOCUMENTATION.md

 #### DESCRIPTION

-Displays status of all stages (or the stages specified by `-stage`) as a table.
+Displays status of all stages (or the stages specified by *stage*) as a table.
 See the `status` command for a list of available fields.
-Default fields/values are `name image last-deployed`.
+Default fields/values are `name origin last-deployed`.

 [//]: # (include stageArgument.md)